Main Thread vs Worker Thread Lifecycle

 Worker instantiation begins synchronously on the main thread with the new Worker() constructor, but the actual bootstrapping sequence is asynchronous.
 The browser fetches the script, parses it, allocates a separate V8 isolate (or equivalent engine context), and establishes a dedicated event loop.
 Crucially, the constructor does not block the main thread’s rendering pipeline, but it does create a pending network request and reserves memory for the worker’s execution context.

 During this phase, the worker script executes top-to-bottom.
-Any synchronous initialization logic (e.g., importing modules, setting up self.onmessage handlers, or initializing SharedArrayBuffer views) must complete before the worker can process incoming messages.
-A common anti-pattern is assuming immediate readiness after instantiation; instead, implement an explicit handshake to signal the ACTIVE state.
-For foundational context on how these execution contexts are structured, refer to Web Workers Architecture & Communication.
+Any synchronous initialization logic — importing modules, setting up self.onmessage handlers, initializing SharedArrayBuffer views — must complete before the worker can process incoming messages.
+A common anti-pattern is assuming immediate readiness after instantiation.
+Instead, implement an explicit handshake to signal the active state.

 Worker Initialization & Readiness Handshake